How Role Models Helped These 9 Successful South Africans

 “My mentor, Basetsana Kumalo, taught me that no one has ever arrived.
 The moment you believe you are “it” is the moment you stagnate and regress.
 You are always a work in progress.”

 Basetsana “Bassie” Khumalo is the Chair and Chief Executive Officer of Basetsana Woman Investment Holdings.
 She is a director of multiple companies, and also a television personality and brand ambassador.
 She was Miss South Africa in 1994.

 9. Tumi Morake: My Mother And Women Like Her Inspire Me

 Tumi Morake, pictured, is a writer, actress and comedienne.
 Tumi has performed on stage, on television and in films and is one of a handful of successful female comedians on the corporate and commercial scene.
 Her mother and other women leaders in her industry are her role models.

 “Knowing that my mother was a pioneer in her own right makes me want to be remembered as such.
 The idea of being in the Entertainment history books excites me and keep me going.
 My late mother, sister-in-law and every woman I read about who is a first in their industry.”

 Ranging from classic role models like Nelson Mandela and Steve Jobs to relatively unknown figures and even to everyday people, these leaders have shared who their role models are.
 Whether it’s someone in their profession or simply someone whose character they admire, they have each identified people who inspire them and who they can learn from.
 Who are your role models?
-Tell us in the comments below and we may just interview them.
+Tell us here and we may just interview them.